Preview & Edit

 Life itself

 Susan Sontag once wrote that life isn't about comforts or work-life balance; it's about life.
-Her energy for living grounds my understanding of Ebert's title, writing from a place of personal confinement, unable to speak, and knowing death was imminent.
+Her energy for living grounds my understanding of Ebert's title.
+She wrote from a place of personal confinement, unable to speak and knowing death was imminent.
 Life Itself was all there was.

 One of my favorite things about Roger Ebert is his belief in meaning through feeling.
 He admitted that when he didn't understand a film, he wrote about how it made him feel.
 This openness, honesty, and accessibility made him popular in the days of more intellectual critics like Pauline Kael and James Agee.